Density-potential inversion from Moreau-Yosida regularization: Abstract

 \section{Abstract}

 For a quantum-mechanical many-electron system, given a density, the Zhao--Morrison--Parr method allows to compute the effective potential that yields precisely that density.
-We demonstrate how this and similar inversion processes can be understood in terms of the Moreau--Yosida regularization of density functionals.
+In this work, we demonstrate how this and similar inversion procedures mathematically relate to the Moreau--Yosida regularization of density functionals on Banach spaces.
+It is shown that these inversion procedures can in fact be understood as a limit process as the regularization parameter approaches zero.
 This sheds new insight on the role of Moreau--Yosida regularization in density-functional theory and allows to systematically improve density-potential inversion.
 Our results apply to the Kohn--Sham setting with fractional occupation that determines an effective one-body potential that in turn reproduces an interacting density.